clerk/clerk-nextjs-examples/examples/mirage/README.md

 ![Preview](../../docs/mirage.gif)

-This Next.js project demonstrates how to use [@clerk/clerk-nextjs](https://docs.clerk.dev/get-started/nextjs?utm_source=github&utm_medium=starters&utm_campaign=mirage) together with some ClerkJS JavaScript methods to build a wizard sign-up form with two-factor authentication and profile attributes.
+This Next.js project demonstrates how to use [@clerk/clerk-nextjs](https://docs.clerk.dev/get-started/nextjs?utm_source=github&utm_medium=starters&utm_campaign=mirage) together with the core ClerkJS SDK methods to build a custom sign-up and sign-in wizard with two-factor authentication and user profile attributes.

+The custom sign-in flow is implemented in a single component to demonstrate how to use ClerkJS with minimum effort.
+On the contrary, the custom sign-up flow has been fully componetized and leverages ClerkJS frontend state management.
+We also used [React-hook-form](https://react-hook-form.com) to build our forms.

 [![Open in VS Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/clerkinc/clerk-nextjs-examples)